 There is no restriction racing girls up an age category with the aim of developing girls to be their best.

-For further information on MLC School Rowing contact Head of Rowing Kathleen Hextell.
+For further information on MLC School Rowing contact Head of Program (Rowing) Kathleen Hextell.

 Learning how to play tennis is a great way to exercise and can significantly help in a child's brain development, improve energy levels and enhance confidence and goal setting later on in life.